ucatie/CarND-Capstone/README.md

 ![demo_animation](animation.gif)

+A demo video can be viewed at [this link](https://youtu.be/zid5BqIE600)

 ### Installation

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).